At The Orchard Church

 If, for any reason, you think one of these candidates unsuitable, please handle it as Jesus prescribed in Matthew 18:15-20.

-Begins August 2020: Deacons and deacon candidates participated in a seven-week leadership course, taught by Pastor Steve
+Begins August 2021: Elders, Deacons and deacon candidates participate in a six-week leadership course, taught by Pastor Steve and the other elders.

 Evaluation & Follow-Alongs